-Description The subject property comprises a purpose built two storey semi-detached villa.
-Accommodation GROUND FLOOR: Entrance Vestibule leading to Entrance Hallway, Living Room with Dining Area and Kitchen.
-FIRST FLOOR: Landing, 3 Bedrooms and Bathroom with WC.
-Gross internal floor area (m2) The gross internal floor area extends to 81m2 or thereby.

-Neighbourhood and location The subjects are located within the popular Clarkston district lying to the south of Glasgow city centre, where surrounding properties are similar in age and character.
-Adequate local shopping, education and public transport facilities are available close by.
-The property is located on a sloping site.
-Age Believed to be constructed circa 1935.
-Weather Overcast.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks appear to be of brick construction, rendered externally.
+Description The subjects comprise a purpose built, two storey semi- detached villa.
+Accommodation GROUND FLOOR: Entrance Vestibule leading to Entrance Hallway, Living Room, Sitting Room, Bedroom 5, Family Bathroom with WC, Dining Room and Kitchen.
+FIRST FLOOR: 4 Bedrooms and Upper Bathroom with WC.
+Gross internal floor area (m2) The gross internal floor area extends to 176 m2 or thereby.
+Neighbourhood and location The subjects are located within the Bearsden district of Glasgow, where surrounding properties vary in age and character.
+Adequate local shopping, educational and transport facilities are available close by.
+The subjects are located on a sloping gradient from rear to front.
+Age Believed to be constructed circa 1910.
+Weather Overcast. - Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The chimney stacks, where seen, are of brick construction overlaid with a render finish.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof was seen to be of pitched design and overlaid with a slate finish.
-Access to the roof void was via a hatch in the landing ceiling.
-This revealed a traditional timber framed construction which was insulated at joist level.
+The roof is of multi-pitched design overlaid with a slate finish.
+The roof incorporates dormer projections which are also covered with slate finishes.
+Access to the roof void is via a hatch in the upper landing ceiling which revealed a traditional timber framed construction which was insulated at joist level.
+Only a limited inspection of the roof void was available due to excessive stored items.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater goods serving the subjects were seen to be formed in a combination of cast iron and PVC materials.
+The rainwater goods serving the subjects were seen to be formed in a combination of uPVC and cast materials.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls appear to be of cavity brick construction, overlaid with a render finish.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-Windows within the property were seen to be of replacement uPVC construction containing double glazing.
+The main walls are of solid sandstone to the frontage with the rear and gable being of a brick construction.